 This story is told by my grandmother.
-It’s a little different and funny to me.
+It’s funny to me.
 She seemed to think she needed to protect the boys’ belief in Santa Claus.
 They were 12 and 10 when Papa and Granny made these recordings so they were well aware of the truth of Christmas.
 But, for some reason, she felt it necessary to be sure they knew Papa was “pretending” to be Santa as a “helper” and that anyone in the story who didn’t believe in Santa was being “ugly.”
 You’ll see as you listen to it.
 We have laughed and cried happy tears over listening to this story again after all these years.

-Granny: It was Christmas and he said, “You know what I’m a gonna do?
+It was Christmas and he said, “You know what I’m a gonna do?
 I’m gonna be one of Santa Claus helpers this year.
-I’m a gonna get me a Santa Claus suit and a big sack of candy and I’m going up and down this road giving the kids candy.”
-Well, he bought him a Santa Claus suit to pretend to be a helper, one of Santa Claus’ elves.
+I’m a gonna get me a Santa Claus suit and big sack of candy and I’m going up and down this road giving the kids candy.”
+Well, he bought him a Santa Clause suit to pretend to be a helper, one of Santa Claus’ elves.

-I put a lot of that candy down in a pillow case and he went from house to house playin’ Santa Claus.
+I put a lot of that candy down in a pillowcase and he went from house to house playin’ Santa Claus.
 I called ahead of time to tell everybody that had dogs to watch ’em cause they might bite him.
 There was a grown boy down here at Preacher Savell’s, his son, he didn’t believe in Santa Claus, he was ugly, he was ugly he didn’t believe in Santa Claus.
 His brother-in-law was down under a car workin’ on a car and he saw Papa comin’.
 Of course, Papa’s dogs give him away to anybody that realized it, they followed him ya know.

 Mr. Ben DuBose said, “Hey Freeman, I thought you said there was not no Santa Claus.”
 He said, “There’s not.”
 He was bein’ ugly ya know, big ugly.
 And he said, “Well, lookie right there,” and Papa was a standin’ right there and Freeman throwed his hands up and said, “Iiiiiiiiiiiiii” just as loud as he could.
 So he learned not to be a talkin’ ugly in front of little children ya know.
 Cause he was grown he thought he’d be smart.